Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Direct Competitor

-Any third party whose primary business (meaning more than fifty percent (50%) of its revenue or business activities) includes developing, licensing, or providing machine learning or cross-sectional ML infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as cross-sectional ML research, ML pipeline, or ML infrastructure solutions).
-For the avoidance of doubt, a company that uses the Software internally for its own research activities is not a Direct Competitor solely by virtue of such internal use.
+Any third party whose primary business (meaning more than fifty percent (50%) of its revenue or business activities) includes developing, licensing, or providing machine learning or cross-sectional ML infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as cross-sectional ML infrastructure, ML pipeline, or ML infrastructure solutions for machine learning applications).
+For the avoidance of doubt, a company that uses the Software internally for its own machine learning applications is not a Direct Competitor solely by virtue of such internal use.

 Material Breach